 Remember that we live in a culture of upcycling, so it’s possible the buyer may paint, strip or otherwise change the furniture once you give it to them.
 That’s within their right, so don’t ask questions after you part with your armoire or old twin bed frame.

 7. Sheets, linens and towels

 In many cases, the homeowner will be moving into a larger home than their past residence.
 Linens of all kinds — bed sheets, pillow cases, comforters or quilts — will be appreciated for their extra bedrooms.
 Extra towels, whether for the bathroom or kitchen, are also a great gift.
 Consider giving a gift receipt so they can exchange for the colors or types they prefer.

 When you’ve lived in an 800 square foot apartment, extension cords may seem like a laughable item.
 Homeowners, on the other hand, will know that items like extension cords, power strips, extra light bulbs, batteries, cleaning solutions, sponges and even duct tape are must-have homeowner essentials.
 Deliver a small package of these items within one week of their move.

 The days of calling a landlord are long over, and some homebuyers may need help with basic tasks like turning off the water, changing a furnace or HVAC filter or tripping the fuse breaker.
 YouTube to the rescue!
 We’ve created this handy playlist you can share with young or first-time buyers who may need a little help in the home maintenance area.
 If you’re gifting this playlist to a true novice, you might also consider giving them a basic toolkit.

 Need help buying a new home?

 If you know homebuyers who are about to enter the market, we can help!
-Edina Realty has more than 2,300 Realtors across every neighborhood in Minnesota and western Wisconsin.
-Call, email or chat today to get in touch with a local market specialist.
+Edina Realty has nearly 2,400 Realtors across every neighborhood in Minnesota and western Wisconsin.
+Contact Edina Realty or your Realtor to get in touch with a local market specialist.